Fergus Bisset heads over the Cairn O’Mount to Angus to play two fabulous links courses at Carnoustie and Panmure.

 At Panmure, where a great deal of history is to be found, Hogan’s visit is fondly remembered.
 There are tales of the accuracy of his practising, firing 2-irons to within feet of where his caddy Cecil Timms was standing to collect the balls and, my favourite, that he hand-mowed the 17th green himself to get it as fast as possible for short game practice.

 Panmure Golf Club was founded in 1845 and moved to its current site at Barry in 1899.
 The club has played host to a number of significant championships over the years, most recently the Amateur Championship (together with Carnoustie) in 2015.
-This summer, the course will be used in final qualifying for the British Senior Open, also to be held at Carnoustie.

 Before heading out onto the links, we enjoyed a heartening lunch of soup and sandwiches in the characterful Dalhousie Room in the clubhouse.
 Wood panelled, with portraits by Raeburn and Sargent on the walls there’s a timeless feel and I could imagine Hogan, and those before him, looking upon the grand old portraits and out up the 1st fairway.